zenghjian/SceneSplat/README.md

 ├── normal.npy (optional)
 ```

 Please download more gaussians splats from our repo like hypersim, arkitssene, 3rscan etc for pretraining  [data repository](https://huggingface.co/datasets/GaussianWorld/scene_splat_7k).
-After downloading, update the data path for each one to the [config](configs/concat_dataset/ssl-pretrain-concat-scan-ppv2-matt-3rscan-arkit-hyper-mcmc-base.py).
+After downloading, update the data path for each one in the [config](configs/concat_dataset/ssl-pretrain-concat-scan-ppv2-matt-3rscan-arkit-hyper-mcmc-base.py).

 ### Pretraining Details